CS-433/ml-project-2-herus-project/ReadMe.md

-# Categorising Buildings in Lausanne Based on Façade Material
+# Categorising Buildings in Lausanne Based on Facade Material

 ## Project Description